-Have you ever noticed that great public speakers change their voice when addressing a group?
+Have you ever noticed that great public speakers change their voices when addressing groups?
 Or the speaker gets stiff or seems contrived.
 If you want to connect with people, be yourself verbally and physically when commanding an audience.
 The point is not to try to be someone else.
 Don’t be fake; stay true to your integrity.
 Be your best self, not someone else.
 Be aware of your physical confidence and nonverbal communication.
-Your body language speaks volumes.
-Check for the small things, such as not maintaining eye contact, awkward speaking habits, poor posture, and facial expressions.
-This will reinforce your authenticity.
-Establishing good habits with your visual presentation skills is as important as what you have to say.
-Ask yourself: If I saw myself visually during my speech, would I want to watch my Tedtalk?

 12. IMPROVE YOUR VOICE INFLECTION.

 Inflection is the peaks and valleys in your voice that let whomever you are talking to know that you are interested or uninterested in what is being said.
-We all know that people pay more attention to how we say it, instead of what we say.
+We all know that people pay more attention to how we say things than what we say.
 Perform an audit of your communication skills.
 Are you monotone?
 Boring?
 Excited?
 Tonality helps to communicate your convictions or lack.
-If you feel that your voice inflection needs improvement, here are a few things you can do: Smile when talking, practice stressing words, and slightly exaggerate your tone.
+If your voice inflection needs improvement, here are a few things you can do: Smile when talking, practice stressing words, and slightly exaggerate your tone.
 Remember that too much inflection is just as bad as too little.
 38% of a message is communicated through tonality.

 13. GET YOUR HEAD STRAIGHT.

 Anxiety and nervousness are commonly associated with public speaking.
-The first thing you need to do to be successful is to get your head straight.
+To succeed, you first need to get your head straight.
 Here are a few ways to do it:

 Don’t forget to breathe.
 Take a couple of deep breaths a few minutes before giving your presentation.
 This will send a message to your autonomic nervous system that helps relax and calm you.